AnandRituraj/MailMerge-pro/README.md

 ### Deployment Configuration

 - The frontend and backend are deployed separately
-- CORS is configured to allow communication between the two services
+- CORS is configured to allow communication between the frontend (Vercel) and backend (Render)
-- The frontend is configured to connect to the backend using environment variables
+- Required environment variables for Render:
+  - `PORT` - Port for the server to run on (default: 5000)
+  - `OPENAI_API_KEY` - Your OpenAI API key for AI mode
+  - `AI_MODE_PASSWORD` - Password to access AI mode

 ## Security